Human Resources: How to Get Started

 How to Expand Your HR Network

 Increasing your exposure to HR through networking is another way to familiarize yourself and prepare to enter the field.
 “I always advise students to start building their network early in the HR program,” says Nicole Poff, Career Services Specialist at Ashford University.
 She recommends getting your foot in the door by doing research, meeting other human resources professionals, and getting involved with the virtual Forbes School of Business & Technology™ HRM Club.
-The online club meets once a month and hosts industry professionals with diverse experiences and specializations.
+The online club is an official SHRM chapter; it meets once a month and hosts industry professionals with diverse experiences and specializations.

 “The club is a great way to learn more about what HR is really like for a professional on a day-to-day basis,” says Emily Jarvis, recent graduate of the online BA in Human Resources Management program and President of the club.
 “I’ve met mentors, sought professional advice, and made strong connections through the club.”